Looking For Psychodynamic Psychotherapists!

 • Fully furnished and equipped office in historic downtown Chicago building

-• Separate practice email and phone number
+• Dedicated practice email and phone number

 • No "no-compete" clause if you decide to leave the practice - we will be happy to have been part of your journey